 Often you find yourself having small and tiny things piling up somewhere in your tiny home, small apartment, RV or houseboat.
-They are too small to take away precious cabinet space but they need to be held together.
-The answer to this specific storing problem is a wooden box of the perfect size, not too big and not too small.
+For being so small they need to be held together.
+The answer to this specific storing problem is a wooden box – not too big and not too small.

-Obviously every kind of small box would do the job, but wouldn’t you agree that a wooden box just have that certain thing.
-For bigger items you might choose one of those elegant rectangular baskets or practical storage boxes of different sizes made of plastic.
-Wooden boxes you find on the smaller side for your small items.
+Obviously every kind of small box would do the job, but wouldn’t you agree that a wooden box just have that certain appeal.

 My first kitchen, tiny kitchen to put it bluntly, had a countertop of the size of an average cutting board.
 It was about 5 x 10 inches, I never measured it though.
 Since I just started out at that time I had no cutting board yet and used therefore the countertop as cutting board.
 Well, during all my cooking activities I was always in need for more counter space.